Skip to main content

 • terraform/prod uses the same module graph with production-oriented values such as private MSK placement, multi-VPC connectivity, and private RDS placement.

 • The repository provisions infrastructure only.
-The events ingestion API and dashboard backend images are expected to be built and pushed from their own application repositories.
+The events ingestion API, dashboard backend, and scoring images are expected to be built and pushed before their ECS services can run.
+Camunda and the ClickHouse Prometheus agent use upstream images directly.

 tip